 Immerse yourself in the rich elegance of the Victorian era at the 1865 Morris-Butler House in Indianapolis.

-Events at the historic house include holiday performances, educational programs, seasonal exhibits, and guided tours.
+Events at the historic house include holiday performances, educational programs, exhibits, and special events.
 The Morris-Butler House is listed in the National Register of Historic Places.

 For a special treat, attend one of our elegant Victorian tea programs.
 Or schedule a special tea for your group.
 Contact the Morris-Butler House for details.